Baillie-Grohman Estate Winery – Safety Operating Plan for COVID-19

 - Signage referencing the 2-meter physical distancing has been installed.

-- Where possible, doors will remain open to limit the need to touch door knobs, same with light switches.
-We will wipe down POS with sanitizer after every customer.
+- Where possible, doors will remain open to limit the need to touch doorknobs, same with light switches.
+We will wipe down POS and credit card machine with sanitizer after every customer.

-- Sanitizer and disposable cleaning cloths will be placed throughout the winerytasting room so that the staff on duty can easily and regularly sanitize surfaces to include (but not limited to); washrooms, POS, door knobs & light switches (if necessary), bottles that are being handled by pourers.
+- Sanitizer and disposable cleaning cloths will be placed throughout the tasting room so that the staff on duty can easily and regularly sanitize surfaces to include (but not limited to); washrooms, POS, credit card machine, doorknobs & light switches (if necessary), bottles that are being handled by pourers.

-- Debit/credit will be the preferred method of payment but cash will still be accepted.
+- Debit/credit will be the preferred method of payment, however cash will still be accepted.

-- Payment machines will be disinfected between each customer.
+- Credit card machines will be disinfected between each customer.

-- Wine Tastings will be hosted at separated tasting bars in our tasting room.
+- Wine Tastings will be hosted at separated tasting bars in our tasting room or outside.

 - There is a strict max of 6 people per tasting group.